Losssaw3/cyberimmune-delivery-robot/readme.md

 - Running these tests requires user to **manually** start all containers with `./start.sh`.
 - Each before rerunning tests, it is recommended to restart all with `./compose.sh down && ./start.sh`
+    - if you know how services work, you can use `reload.sh` to reload only stateful containers if others are unaffected by your previous actions
 - Only after having containers started execute tests with `gradle test --info`
 - Remember that tests requires kafka to be active, so initial delay of up to 1 minute is normal
 - Tests **cannot** be started with any Kafka ACLs configured,